 Why should you be doing sports?

 Have you ever struggled to meet deadlines or failed to meet an appointment because you just did not have the motivation for it?
 Have you ever sat at home and postponed your work instead of being productive?
 Well, that might be because you do not have any daily routine in your life, but what does that actually mean?
-This article is centered around those topics and will inform you about the benefits of sports.

 First of all, we have to understand why it is important to do something on a regular basis.
 In general, it is known that many people and especially students struggle to meet deadlines or postpone their work, which is obviously not good.

+How to build up helpful structures

-In order to counteract that, Any PE teacher will advise to implement a hobby into your daily life which gives you sort of a regular appointment that you have to attend every week.
-The idea behind that is that if you do something constantly you will get used to meeting appointments.
+In order to counteract that, Any PE teacher will advise to implement a hobby into your daily life which will give you a sort of fixed appointment that you have to attend every week.
+The idea behind that is that if you do something constantly you will get used to meeting other appointments, too.
 Therefore, it will get easier for you to observe deadlines, for example in school.

 Wolfgang Fejan, PE teacher at the IT department of the TGM says that it is very difficult for humans to get out of their comfort zone once they are in there.
 One way to achieve this is by doing for example sport.
 Also, he says that it is important to find the right balance in between power and stamina exercise.
-Furthermore, he quotes that there are many students in his school who do not workout, which he is not liking.
-His advice for those is to do sport every day but because that is nearly impossible, he says one should start slowly and higher the intensity over time.
+Furthermore, he quotes that there are many students in his school who do not workout, which does not like at all.
+His advice for those students is to do sport every day but because that is nearly impossible, he says one should start slowly and increase intensity over time.
 The hardest part when getting into that routine is to have the mental strength to push through for years.

 So now we know how and especially why it is that important to do something regularly.
 But you might ask yourself what you can do to implement that regularity in your life.
 Well that’s where sport comes in handy.